Construction Management Bachelor of Science

 - Keep current with emerging technologies in the field,

 - Increase awareness of current courses, facilities, and services provided by other accredited programs,

 - Improve instructional techniques, and

 There are several goals of the Construction Management program:

 - Maintain accreditation by the American Council of Construction Education (ACCE), which promotes, supports, and accredits construction education programs.

 - Successfully place students in positions appropriate for college graduates in the construction industry.

-- Maintain class sizes of no more than 30 students in each lecture and no more than 20 students in each lab.
+- Maintain class sizes with an average of no more than 30 students in lectures and an average of no more than 20 students in lab.